xzj-14035/tgutils/README.rst

 This can be avoided using the :py:class:`tgutils.logging.FileLockLoggerAdapter`, which uses a file lock operation around each emitted log messages.

-If using :py:func:`tgutils.logging.qsub_logger`, then the lock file is shared with our ``qsubber`` script, so that its log messages will not be interleaved with any application's log messages.
+If using :py:func:`tgutils.logging.tg_qsub_logger`, then the lock file is shared with our ``tg_qsub`` script, so that its log messages will not be interleaved with any application's log messages.
 The processes running on the cluster servers will not use any locking, since the output of each one is collected to a separate file which is only reported (atomically) when it is done.